anthonymonori/anthonymonori/README.md

 ### About me

 - 🔭 My current part time project is [@thirdwavelist](https://github.com/thirdwavelist)
-- 🌱 I’m currently learning how to be a better [writer](https://www.monori.me/blog/)
+- 🌱 I’m currently learning how to be a better writer on [Hashnode](https://monori.me/)
-- 💬 Ask me about: coffee, mobile development, and architecture
+- 💬 Ask me about: coffee, mobile development, and urban design
-- 📫 How to reach me: [Twitter](https://www.twitter.com/hifromantal)
+- 📫 How to reach me: <a rel="me" href="https://androiddev.social/@antal">Mastodon</a>
 - 😄 Pronouns: he/him

 ### Working experience